Laravel is elegant and powerful — but even experienced developers sometimes make small mistakes that cause big problems.

 php artisan route:cache

-7. Writing Logic in Blade Views
+7. Writing Business Logic Inside Blade Views

 @if($user->role === 'admin')